wede-kind/fidoSSL/.github/README.md

 LIBS += -L/path/to/fidossl/library -lfidossl -lssl -lcrypto -lfido2 -ltinycbor -ljansson
 ```

-Replace `myapp.c` with your source file's name and `myapp` with your desired executable name.
-Adjust compiler flags according to your project needs.

 If the **dependencies are in non-standard locations**, you can use the `PKG_CONFIG_PATH` environment variable to point to the location of the `.pc` file.

 ```bash